Yella Hertzka: Suffrage and civil rights

+Pacifism

 Because the International Women Suffrage Alliance conference to be held in Berlin had been cancelled, a committee of Dutch women, led by Aletta Jacobs, proposed that the Netherlands, as a neutral country, could host a meeting to allow women to maintain their solidarity.
-From this congress, the International Committee of Women for Permanent Peace, which would become the Women's International League for Peace and Freedom (WILPF), was formed, and the Austrian members of the committee, Leopoldine Kulka and Olga Misař, were chosen.
+From this congress, the International Committee of Women for Permanent Peace, which would become the Women's International League for Peace and Freedom (WILPF), was formed.
+The Austrian members of the committee, Leopoldine Kulka and Olga Misař, were chosen.
 When the war ended, Hertzka attended the 1919 WILPF convention in Zürich, along with Kulka and Elsa Beer-Angerer.
 There, she persuaded the WILPF members to hold the next biennial convention in Vienna.
 Returning home, she and Kulka founded the Austrian WILPF chapter in 1920.
 The following year when Kulka died, Hertzka became president of the Austrian section of the WILPF.
-She was the primary coordinator and organizer for the third WILPF congress in Vienna, but she was assisted by Emily Greene Balch.
+She was the primary coordinator and organizer for the third WILPF congress in Vienna, working with Emily Greene Balch, international organization's Secretary-Treasurer.
 Shortly after the event, the Austrian WILPF branch split along ideological grounds.
 Those who felt nationalist goals were more important than international objectives and absolute pacifism left the organization.

 Hertzka attended all of the WILPF congresses held between 1919 and 1946, participating as a group leader, organizer, or speaker.
 In 1919, she traveled to Scandinavia, lecturing in Norway and Sweden about the WILPF and seeking support for prisoners of war held in Siberia and Turkestan.
 From there she traveled on to London, Paris, and Switzerland.
 Continuing this mission, she went to the United States the following year and successfully secured American help in negotiating the return of war prisoners from Siberia, as well as financial concessions enabling Austria to secure a loan from the League of Nations.
 She became a member of the international WILPF's executive board in 1921.
 In 1924, she became chair of the East European Commission for WILPF, and two years later was appointed to serve on the International Advisory Council of the National Woman's Party.
 In the 1930s, she chaired the Economic Commission of the WILPF, interacting with members of the International Labour Organization.
 In Austria, Hertzka's public appearances and activities were increasingly limited as a result of rising antisemitism.
 In March 1938, all Jewish members of the Neuer Wiener Frauenklub were expelled.
 In November the club was dissolved when Germany annexed Austria and implemented policies to ban women's organizations involving political activities.
 The same year, Hertzka ended her service as president of the Austrian chapter of the WILPF, when the organization was banned by the Nazi regime.